Harrix/Harrix-CodeStyle/code-styles/style__git.md

 Modify some parts of code
 Modify.
 Comment out code
 Modify.
-Here is description of code modifications
+Here is description of code modifications Modify.
+Optimize images
+Modify.
+Transform GIF and MP4 to AVIF
 Move files from folder '' to folder ''
 Publish article
 Refactor code